1 in 3 MATs expect reserves to fall below threshold

 More than one in three multi-academy trusts expect their revenue reserves to drop below a Department for Education threshold by the end of 2026-27.

-For MATs with mostly primary schools, more than two in five project that their revenue reserves will fall below 5 per cent of income in the next two years, according to budget data analysed by IMP Software.
+For MATs with mostly primary schools, more than two in five project that their revenue reserves will fall below 5 per cent of income in the next three years, according to budget data analysed by IMP Software.

 A report published by IMP Software today at the start of the Confederation of School Trusts’ conference also warns that trusts were forecasting staffing reductions before the government’s pay grant announcement in the summer.